jaredlutz/AgentGPT/docs/docs/roadmap.md

 ## Features in development ⏳

 :::tip
-AgentGPT developers are actively working on the following.
+VerityAI developers are actively working on the following.
 Expect these to take anywhere from a few days to 2 weeks.
 :::

 - 🌐 **Web browsing capabilities**